As seen in HOTELS Magazine.

 The experiential programming process at Luxury Frontiers begins from the ground up.
 Arriving at a new destination, our team will study the flora and the fauna, analyze the movement of water, analyze topography, as well as investigate the cultural and social aspects of the place.
 We’ll ask: Who lives here?
 What does this land mean to those who inhabit it?
 What does it represent from a historical, spiritual, anthropological, or even archaeological perspective?
 And how can this place sustain future generations?

 The answers to these questions affect all levels of physical design—from a structure’s building materials and energy systems to water treatment technologies.
-As we weigh these decisions, our team will work with stakeholders and shareholders to ensure alignment on values, product, and experience.
+As we weigh these decisions, our team will work with stakeholders and shareholders to ensure alignment on values, products, and experience.

 As a believer in the mystical, transformative properties of nature, I’m also interested in outdoor experiences as a means to open up and stimulate travelers’ senses.
 The most transformative trips I’ve ever gone on have taken me to the world’s wildest and most remote corners—from Colombia’s Sierra Nevada de Santa Marta mountain range to the wadis of Saudi Arabia.
 And while I’m aware that not all destinations can offer the same degree of “escape,” I’m an advocate of experiences that demand total and active participation from travelers—allowing them to perceive new realities and adapt to foreign situations without misrepresentation or filters.